VatsalDave2102/git-demo/README.md

 # Cherry-pick
+git-cherry-pick - Apply the changes introduced by some existing commits

 This task has been done in cherry-pick.html and on branch thoughtFix.
 On main I added a wrong thought and commited, later I checked out in thoughtFix and fixed the thought.
 Later I added a red container and commited, again I added a blue container and performed commit.
 To correct the thought in main I cherry picked the commit using it's hash:
 ```
 git checkout main